ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/1_AimingTheBall.md

 }
 ```

 For the conditions I'm using col_y.
 Since x/y values actually correspond to the top left corner of the sprite (this is the default, but it can be changed).
 We can do this math to determine where on the paddle the ball is.
-0 is the top, and 128 is the bottom (if you check sPaddle, you'll see that it's 128 units tall)
+0 is the top, and 128 is the bottom (if you check ``sPaddle``, you'll see that it's 128 units tall)

 ![](../../assets/images/paddle_3_regions_w_math.png)